Slit Lamp Biomicroscopy

 After a retinal examination and findings of subretinal hemorrhages in dogs or retinal detachment in cats, a diagnostic blood pressure is necessary to rule out/diagnose systemic hypertension as a cause of the retinal pathology.

-Once the ophthalmologist examines your pet, we will determine if they are a candidate for restoration or preservation of vision through cataract removal and artificial lens implantation.
+After examination of your pet, we will determine if they are a candidate for restoration or preservation of vision through cataract removal and artificial lens implantation.

 Cataract Phacoemulsification with artificial lens implantation